idblr/ndi/cran-comments.md

   * Fixed bug in `bell()`, `bemanian_beyer()`, `duncan()`, `sudano()`, and `white()` functions when a smaller geography contains n=0 total population, will assign a value of zero (0) in the internal calculation instead of NA
   * Fixed bug in `atkinson()` function to properly compute the income Atkinson Index
   * Renamed *AI* as *A*, *DI* as *D*, *Gini* as *G*, and *II* as _xPy\*_ to align with the definitions from [Massey & Denton (1988)](https://doi.org/10.1093/sf/67.2.281).
 The output for `atkinson()` now produces `a` instead of `ai`.
 The output for `duncan()` now produces `d` instead of `ai`.
 The output for `gini()` now produces `g` instead of `gini`.
 The output for `bell()` now produces `xPy_star` instead of `II`.
 The internal functions `ai_fun()`, `di_fun()` and `ii_fun()` were renamed `a_fun()`, `ddd_fun()` and `xpy_star_fun()`, respectively.
+  * Output of racial or ethnic residential segregation indices is now rounded to four significant digits
   * `tigris` and `units` are now Imports
   * Reformatted functions for consistent internal structure
   * 'package.R' deprecated.
 Replaced with 'ndi-package.R' and reordered the contents